 It was a bit chilly this weekend here in Richmond, so it was the perfect excuse to make a huge batch of soup.
 This 5 ingredient potato soup is one of the easiest soup recipes on my blog and it’s the ultimate comfort food.
 The basic recipe is one of our favorites but I’ll also share a few of my variations!

-Yes, you really only need 5 ingredients, most of which you probably have on hand.
-If you do have to take a trip to the grocery store, you’ll still be able to get all the ingredients for somewhere between $7-$10 making this a pretty budget friendly recipe!
+Yes, you really only need 5 ingredients for this potato soup, most of which you probably have on hand.
+If you do have to take a trip to the grocery store, you’ll still be able to get all the ingredients for somewhere between $7-$10 making this a pretty budget-friendly recipe!

 - 2 cups 2% milk (see note)

 - 12 green onions, chopped (green parts only)

 - 1 teaspoon salt, plus more to taste

 - 1/4 teaspoon black pepper